The ultimate long-distance hike in the Peak District has to be the Edale Skyline walk.

 Other useful information

-The Edale Skyline is a tough and challenging walk.
+The Edale Skyline Challenge is a tough and challenging walk.
 Since it’s a circular walk of some distance there aren’t many options to shorten the route as you’re walking around the ridge.

 - BBC Weather for Edale